 Fear can sometimes produce a constructive response – like instigating the race to the moon.

-My moon is reshaped by data from events during the Space Race.
+This moon is reshaped by data from events during the Space Race.
 On it, mountains represent growth; and craters denote failures.
-Through my telescopes, you will see stories of the highest mountains and deepest craters that were caused by three pillars of innovation: leadership, dialogue and competition.
+Through the three telescopes, you see stories of the highest mountains and deepest craters that were caused by three pillars of innovation: leadership, dialogue and competition.

 One small step for man